bentoml/BentoML/docs/source/frameworks/pytorch.rst

 Preface
 -------

 If you have already compiled your PyTorch model to TorchScript, you might consider to use :doc:`bentoml.torchscript </reference/frameworks/torchscript>`.
-BentoML provides first-class support for TorchScript, and hence using ``bentoml.torchscript`` are less prone to bugs during production.
+BentoML provides first-class support for TorchScript, hence using ``bentoml.torchscript`` is less prone to compatibility issues during production.

 .. note::

     :bdg-info:`Remarks:` We recommend users to apply model optimization techniques such as `distillation <https://arxiv.org/abs/1503.02531>`_ or `quantization <https://pytorch.org/docs/stable/quantization.html#general-quantization-flow>`_ .
-    Alternatively, PyTorch models can also be converted to :doc:`/frameworks/onnx` models and leverage different runtimes (e.g. TensorRT, Apache TVM, etc.).
+Alternatively, PyTorch models can also be converted to :doc:`/frameworks/onnx` models and leverage different runtimes (e.g. TensorRT, Apache TVM, etc.) for better performance.

 Saving a Trained Model